 Pursuant to N.H.
 Rev. Stat.
-Ann. §§ 359-C: 19 et seq., I am writing to notify you that Intuit Inc. recently discovered security incidents involving the unauthorized access of its customers' information through fraudulent account logins.
-Between March 15, 2016 and March 18, 2016, Intuit discovered that the separate instances of unauthorized access collectively affected five (5) New Hampshire customers of Intuit's TurboTax business.
+Ann. § 359-C: 19 et seq., I am writing to notify you that Intuit Inc. ("Intuit") recently discovered security incidents involving unauthorized access to some of our customers' information as a result of fraudulent account log-ins.
+On May 26, 2016, Intuit determined that the separate instances of unauthorized access collectively affected seven New Hampshire customers of Intuit's TurboTax business.